zenja/zenja-os161-proj/README.md

 ==============================

 This is my try on implementing some parts of the OS161 operating system based on the assignments of Harvard's course CS161.
-Good luck to me!
+Good luck to myself! :D

 Course Homepage for Spring 2011: http://www.eecs.harvard.edu/~margo/cs161/web/index.html